-Contribute to the ongoing evaluation and review of Library services and collections, designing and implementing effective measures of impact, and using evidence to inform decisions to ensure library collections are current, cost-effective and meet the requirements of staff, students, researchers and professional bodies.
+Contribute to the ongoing evaluation and review of our services and collections, designing and implementing effective measures of impact, and using evidence to inform decisions to ensure library collections are current, cost-effective and meet the requirements of staff, students, researchers and professional bodies.

 Engagement and collaborative working

-Take a lead role in building and managing productive relationships with key partners and stakeholders in one or more academic schools and related professional services, liaising across the Library to ensure a joined-up approach and effective response to student and staff needs.
+Take a lead role in building and managing productive relationships with key partners and stakeholders in one or more academic schools and related professional services, liaising across Library, Careers and Enterprise to ensure a joined-up approach and effective response to student and staff needs.

 Provide consultancy and support for staff in schools and other professional services related to the development of digital capabilities and information literacy, the integration of academic skills within the curriculum, and the effective promotion and use of information resources.